VeritasSoftware/AspNetCore.ApiGateway/Docs/README_AzureFunctions.md

 ### [Load Balancing](Docs/README_LoadBalancing.md)

+### Response Caching

+Enable response caching for your GET routes for the duration specified in the ApiOrchestrator's route property `ResponseCachingDurationInSeconds`.

 ### Middleware

-You can add the `GatewayMiddleware` in the pipeline to block the request if it doesn't match the gateway route pattern.
+Add the `GatewayMiddleware` in the pipeline to block the request if it doesn't match the gateway route pattern

+and to enable response caching for the matched GET routes.

-In your Functions project,
+In your Gateway Functions project,

 ```csharp
 var builder = FunctionsApplication.CreateBuilder(args);